bitwise-rude/simple-serve/README.md

 ## simple-serve
-This is a very simple web server (I MEANT IT: VERY SIMPLE).
-I am using this to serve ideally a single file on a very old computer on linux
+A simple server that can be used to serve a single page or a text

+## How to use?
+1. Compile using `make` or compile seperately
+2. Use Parameter `-filename` if you want to render a file
+3. Use a string as a parameter if you want to display text
+4. Put the text inside quotes (" ")

+## What next?
+1. I wanna add a video streaming faciility next.